 Help look after the island

-Rotoroa is a predator free island, so all animals are prohibited.
+Rotoroa is a pest-free island, so all animals are prohibited.
 A pest eradication programme is on-going.

 Important biosecurity information

 Our vessels are licensed by the Department of Conservation and the Auckland Council to visit islands in the Hauraki Gulf.
 We run a biosecurity system (on all our vessels) which meets the criteria to hold a ‘Pest-Free Warrant’ for the Hauraki Gulf.